PX4/PX4-user_guide/en/flight_modes/return.md

   If no mission landing or rally points are defined the vehicle instead returns home via a direct path.
 - If the destination is a mission landing pattern it will follow the pattern to land.
 - If the destination is a rally point or home it will [land or wait](#loiter-landing-at-destination) at descent altitude (depending on landing parameters).
+  By default an MC or VTOL in MC mode will land, and a fixed-wing vehicle circles at the descent altitude.
+  A VTOL in FW mode aligns its heading to the destination point, transitions to MC mode, and then lands.

 :::note
 Fixed wing vehicles commonly also set [MIS_TKO_LAND_REQ](#MIS_TKO_LAND_REQ) to _require_ a mission landing pattern.